 What is PsychotherapyPsychotherapy is a process in which the patient explores his or her internal processes (e.g., thoughts and feelings) and behaviors (i.e. overt and covert) with the guidance of the psychotherapist.
 Psychotherapy can be an enjoyable, rewarding, but difficult process as the person in the process changes and learns things about him or herself.
 Dr. Grant's philosophy is that you get out of psychotherapy what effort and time you are willing to put into it; commitment and dedication is important in the psychotherapeutic process.
-As your compass, Dr. Grant assists his patients in identifying their own answers to their questions/problems.
-If you are completely new to psychotherapy, check out the following link on 'Psychotherapy' by the Mayo Clinic.
+Metaphorically as your compass, Dr. Grant assists his patients in identifying their own answers to their questions/problems.
+Dr. Grant firmly believes in the saying that "Life is a journey and only you hold the map."
+Know that whatever maps you have we will navigate together.
+If you are new to psychotherapy, check out the following link on 'Psychotherapy' by the Mayo Clinic.

 Dr. Grant's Therapeutic Orientation